 Many of us work in companies where time off is discouraged by peer pressure or because of a fear of falling behind.
 Because of this people don’t take the leaves they are entitled to and pile up work which they often continue in the evenings or on weekends.
 All of this results in an unsustainable health impact over the long term, leading to stress and burnout.

 Research has shown that productivity declines beyond a certain number of hours worked per week, and more hours doesn’t mean more output.
 People sit in offices and continue working from home to maintain appearances, which slowly takes its toll on mental health and people’s quality of life.

-Adopting a less hectic schedule and allowing people to prioritise personal time can improve ‘flow’ and productivity at work, not to mention health and well being.
-Some companies are already taking steps (like banning after-work emails) to discourage the always available culture to help people relax and recover from any stress gathered during the day.
+Adopting a less hectic schedule and allowing people to prioritize personal time can improve ‘flow’ and productivity at work, not to mention health and well being.
+Some companies are already taking steps (like banning after-work emails) to discourage the always-available culture to help people relax and recover from any stress gathered during the day.

 Downtime allows people to be more productive, not less, as people come back rejuvenated for another day of “deep work.”